gavrilovstefan/food-recipes/README.md

 # food-recipes
-Using food API with React app.
+Using food API with React.